hazelcast/hazelcast-reference-manual/src/NearCache.md

   .setNearCacheConfig(nearCacheConfig);
 ```

-The Near Cache configuration for maps on severs is a child of the map configuration, so you don't have to define the map name in the Near Cache configuration.
+The Near Cache configuration for maps on servers is a child of the map configuration, so you do not have to define the map name in the Near Cache configuration.

 ```xml
 <hazelcast-client>
   <near-cache name="mostlyReadMap">